Ars Magica

+The Story Guide scheme has been de-emphasised in recent editions; in the fifth edition it is relegated to an optional play style described at the back of the book.
+Alternatively a troupe may select one player as the primary story guide responsible for the overall plot, and one or more secondary story guides who run peripheral sessions and/or stories.

-To enhance the 'authenticity' of the historical setting, the game uses medieval Latin for a number of key terms, particularly in the game's most prominent feature, a system of Hermetic Magic.
+To enhance the 'authenticity' of the historical setting, the game uses medieval Latin for a number of key terms, including its Hermetic Magic system.

 History

 The first two editions were published by Lion Rampant Games, with several modules published by Atlas Games.
 In 1991, Lion Rampant merged with White Wolf Magazine to form White Wolf Game Studio.

-White Wolf published several adventure modules for the game before adding its Third Edition rulebook, co-authored by Rein•Hagen with Ken Cliffe.
+White Wolf published several adventure modules for the game before adding its third Edition rulebook, co-authored by Rein-Hagen with Ken Cliffe.
 This revision greatly expanded the settings and peripheral rules while leaving the core system intact.
 White Wolf then released at least a dozen supplements for Third Edition, including the addition of Divine and Infernal mechanics, rules for shamanic magic, beginning the Tribunal series and completing the 'Four Seasons' tetralogy of stories begun by Lion Rampant.

 In 1994, publishing rights for the game were sold to Wizards of the Coast, who brought in Jonathan Tweet and started development on a fourth edition.
 The company published one supplement for the upcoming edition while republishing two supplements for the older edition.
 Development fell behind schedule, and on December 5, 1995, Wizards of the Coast announced they would leave the tabletop role-playing business altogether, although this turned out to be a temporary departure.

-The next year the rights were sold to Atlas Games, who published the 4th edition developed by Tweet and Jeff Tidball.
+The next year the rights were sold to Atlas Games, who published the fourth edition developed by Tweet and Jeff Tidball.
 The core book was nominated for the Origins Award in 1996 for Best Roleplaying Game.
 Continuing to develop the line, Tidwell added several new stories, continued to expand peripheral material and released an extensive line of Tribunal books.

-Atlas then assigned David Chart as line developer and released a 5th edition in 2004.
+Atlas then assigned David Chart as line developer and released a fifth edition in 2004.
 This release made extensive changes to the system, especially the mechanics for combat, experience, and character creation.
 Many players felt that the alterations to the combat system were long overdue, especially the rules for armour, which in previous editions made wearers much more likely to die in combat.
 This edition won the Origins Award for Best Role Playing Game of 2004.

-Since 2014, the 4th Edition has been distributed for free at Warehouse 23 fronted by Steve Jackson Games.
+Since 2014, the fourth edition has been distributed for free at Warehouse 23 fronted by Steve Jackson Games.